durian/tk102-server/README.md

 ## Sending commands

+A command can be send to a tracker by writing something to a file in the tracker's directory.

 * cmd  : read by the thread for commands.
 After a command is read, the cmd file is copied to cmd_TIMESTAMP where TIMESTAMP is the current unix epoch timestamp.
 For example, <code>'echo "C600" > cmd'</code> sets the interval on the tracker to 10 minutes.
 It sends the command: <code>**,\_IMEI\_,C,600s</code> to the tracker.
 The following are implemented:

 1. Cnnn : sets tracker interval to nnn seconds